 The shot should be placed right on the shoulder in line with the front leg, one third of the way up from the bottom of the brisket to the top of the back.

 Quartering to shot

-The shot should be placed at the spot bisecting the angle formed by the front legs, aiming at the opposite shoulder at the same height as for a broadside shot.
+Place the shot at the spot bisecting the angle formed by the front legs, aiming at the opposite shoulder at the same height as for a broadside shot.